 2. Webinars – Another popular selling event is webinars.
 Webinars can be either live or evergreen.

-Some advantages of webinars is that they allow you to demonstrate your products and form a deeper connection with people.
+Some advantages of webinars is that they allows you to demonstrate your product and form a deeper connection with people.
 You can also answer questions and address objections if you are doing a live webinar.

 Here’s an example of one of my webinar sign up pages.

 3. Call – Getting prospects on a live call is another way to close a sale.
-You can offer free strategy sessions, prequalify prospects or engage in a discovery session with your prospects.
+You can offer free strategy sessions, prequalify prospects or engage in a discovery session with your prospect.